Runyon v. McCrary

 Runyon v.
-McCrary, 427 U.S. 160 (1976), was a landmark case by the United States Supreme Court, which ruled that private schools that discriminate on the basis of race or establish racial segregation are in violation of federal law.
+McCrary, 427 U.S. 160 (1976), is a landmark case by the United States Supreme Court, which ruled that private schools that discriminate on the basis of race or establish racial segregation are in violation of federal law.
 Whereas Brown v.
 Board of Education barred segregation by public schools, this case barred segregation in private schools.
 This decision is built on Jones v.
 Alfred H. Mayer Co. another landmark civil rights case that affirmed the federal government's ability to penalize racist acts by private actors.

 Dissenting Justices Byron White and William Rehnquist argued that the legislative history of (popularly known as the Civil Rights Act of 1866) indicated that the Act was not designed to prohibit private racial discrimination, but only state-sponsored racial discrimination (as had been held in the Civil Rights Cases of 1883).

 Background

-Two African American students filed suit believing that they were denied admission to private schools in Virginia based on their race.
-Michael McCrary and Colin Gonzales were denied admission to Bobbe's School; Gonzales was also denied admission to Fairfax-Brewster School.
+Two African American students, Michael McCrary and Colin Gonzales, filed suit believing that they were denied admission to private schools in Virginia based on their race.
+McCrary and Gonzales were denied admission to Bobbe's School; Gonzales was also denied admission to Fairfax-Brewster School.
 A class action was filed against the schools by the parents of both students.
 A federal district court ruled for McCrary and Gonzales, finding that the school's admission policies were racially discriminatory.
 The United States Court of Appeals affirmed the decision.

 Russell and Katheryne Runyon d.b.a Bobbe's School and Fairfax-Brewster School were schools in Northern Virginia.
 Bobbe's was founded in 1958 as a segregation academy with five European-American students.
 By 1972 it had grown to 200, but had never admitted a black child.
 Fairfax-Brewster had a similar history from 1955.

+Both schools explicitly told the families they did not admit non-white students and rejected the children (Colin Gonzales and Michael McCrary) because of their race.
+A federal district court found that this racial discrimination violated a federal civil rights law (42 U.S.C. § 1981).
+As a result, the court: